OTHER SPECIFIED OR UNSPECIFIED EATING DISORDER

 INTERESTED IN TREATMENT FOR DISORDERED EATING?

 Are you or a loved one struggling with disordered eating and looking for help?
-Lauren uses Cognitive Behavioral Therapy, Intuitive Eating, Exposure and Response Prevention and Acceptance and Commitment Therapy to support those struggling in relation to food.
-You can learn more about the treatments and services she provides here.
+Therapists at the Center for the Obsessive Mind use Cognitive Behavioral Therapy, Intuitive Eating, Exposure and Response Prevention and Acceptance and Commitment Therapy to support those struggling in relation to food.
+You can learn more about the treatments and services we provide here.

-Lauren provides therapy for disordered eating in the state of Utah.
-Since she provides online treatment, she works with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Staff members at the Center for the Obsessive Mind offer therapy for disordered eating in the state of Utah.
+Since we provide online treatment, we work with people who live in different areas of the Beehive State – from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Lauren also offers treatment for disordered eating online in Florida, and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer treatment for disordered eating online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide counseling remotely in your area.

-Lauren also practices teletherapy in Arizona.
-If you’re seeking help in Phoenix, Sedona, Scottsdale or Tucson, Lauren offers specialized treatment for disordered eating online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Nevada.
+So if you’re seeking help in Glenbrook, Incline Village, Reno or Las Vegas, we offer specialized treatment for disordered eating online across the Grand Canyon State.

-In addition to all of the locations previously listed, Lauren offers teletherapy for disordered eating to a number of countries internationally.
+In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for disordered eating to a number of countries internationally.
 You can learn

 Online therapy isn’t right for everyone.
 An assessment must be done to determine if online therapy is appropriate for your needs.
 You can reach out here to learn more.